This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 Pink blossomed on Fleur’s cheeks.
 ‘Are you sure, mon Cœur?’
 She snared his fingers in hers and drew them down to her waist, then up until his knuckles grazed her breasts.
 ‘There are all sorts of things we could do in the dark.’

 Heat flashed to his face and his breath shook.
-The gentle, pale curve of Fleur’s cleavage hovered in his thoughts, mixed with her sugar-glazed lips from the Yule Ball, the pink tip of her tongue and her white teeth when she laughed, the smouldering fire in her eyes when he kissed her hard.
+The gentle, pale curve of Fleur’s cleavage hovered in his thoughts, mixed with her sugar-glazed lips from the Yule Ball, the pink tip of her tongue and the flash of her white teeth when she laughed, the smouldering fire in her eyes when he kissed her hard.
 His blood rushed south.

 ‘You didn’t answer, mon Cœur.’
 Fleur’s fingers trailed down his back, her left hand traced a dangerous path across his stomach and up inside his robes onto his chest.

 Her lips crushed against his.
 Harry dropped his hands to her waist and pulled her tight against him.
 She moaned and pushed him back, trapping his thigh between hers, and slipping her tongue past Harry’s lips.
 The taste of light, sweet, marzipan melted on his lips as she traced them with the tip of her tongue.
-Harry slid a hand through the buttons of her blouse and drew gentle circles across the smooth heat of her stomach.
+He slid a hand through the buttons of her blouse and drew gentle circles across the smooth heat of her stomach.
 His thumb brushed the hem of her underwear.

 Her fingers trapped his.
 ‘Harry,’ she whispered.
 ‘I mean it.’